improbable-research/keanu/docs/docs/inference-posterior-sampling.md

 #### Algorithm

-[Metropolis Hastings](https://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm) is the simplest of the sampling algorithms we have implemented in Keanu, which is a good place to start.
+[Metropolis Hastings](https://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm) is the simplest of the sampling algorithms we have implemented in Keanu, and it is a good place to start.

 At each iteration of the algorithm, we do three things: